adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

 Any browser providing `Object.create` will reliably clone you an object.
-For completeness, if you wanted to provide the functionality to browsers that don't provide `Object.create` an implementation might be as follows:
+For completeness and for browsers without `Object.create` the following implementation is suitable:

 	var lib = {};
 	if(Object.create) {